Good News / Mystic Traditions|

 by Hazrat Inayat Khan

-[Editor's Note: This article is excerpted from a lecture by Hazrat Inayat Khan, as published on Wahiduddin's Web.
-Please click here to learn about the Bowl of Saki, a daily non-sectarian, inspirational message which is also taken from the writings of Inayat Khan.]
+[Editor's Note: This article is excerpted from The Unity of Religious Ideals, by Hazrat Inayat Khan, as published on Wahiduddin's Web.
+Please click here to learn about the Bowl of Saki, a daily non-sectarian, inspirational message which is also taken from the writings of Hazrat Inayat Khan.]